Did you know that Vitamin C is an important antioxidant for fighting diabetes and other disease AND boosts our immune system?

 And does the supplement have zeathanthin, lutein, hesperetin, limonin, glutathione, and several other phytonutrients I can’t pronounce? or fiber, potassium, and folate?

 So why is it so difficult to eat enough fruits and veggies?
-One problem when you live in our cold Minnesota winters, the fruits and vegetables are not always as fresh and appealing as they are in warmer months.
+One problem if you live in our cold Minnesota winters, the fruits and vegetables are not always as fresh and appealing as they are in warmer months.

 Let me give you a few ideas along with my top 10 winter vitamin C foods.
 I have listed them in order of highest vitamin C content: